NERC-CEH/RainfallGridder/docs/source/index.rst

 ========================

 RainfallGridder provides a user-friendly processing pipeline for generating gridded rainfall data.
-It was built out of a need to make the procedure for generating high-resolution gridded rainfall data products more *open* and *extendable*, and will deployed to build the
+It is motivated by the need to make workflows for generating high-resolution gridded rainfall data products more *open* and *extendable*.
-CEH-GEAR 15 min (an extension of the `CEH-GEAR 1h product <https://catalogue.ceh.ac.uk/documents/fc9423d6-3d54-467f-bb2b-fc7357a3941f>`_ developed out of UKCEH).
+It will be deployed to generate CEH-GEAR 15 min (an extension of the `CEH-GEAR 1h product <https://catalogue.ceh.ac.uk/documents/fc9423d6-3d54-467f-bb2b-fc7357a3941f>`_ developed out of UKCEH).
-It is built on top of `Polars <https://docs.pola.rs/>`_, which handles efficient DataFrame processes (like Pandas, but quicker).
+RainfallGridder is built on top of `Polars <https://docs.pola.rs/>`_, which handles efficient DataFrame processes (like Pandas, but quicker).

 The original methodology for CEH-GEAR 1h forms the outline of the pipeline this package provides.
 That is a 4-step procedure for:
-        1. Preparing your rain gauge data for gridding (combining duplicates by location)
+        1. Preparing your rain gauge data for gridding (combining duplicates by location).
-        2. Quality controlling rain gauge data with `RainfallQC <https://codeberg.org/CEH-HOTDOG/RainfallQC>`_ and the `IntenseQC rulebase <https://www.sciencedirect.com/science/article/pii/S1364815221002127#tbl2>`_
+        2. Quality controlling rain gauge data with `RainfallQC <https://codeberg.org/CEH-HOTDOG/RainfallQC>`_ and the `IntenseQC rulebase <https://www.sciencedirect.com/science/article/pii/S1364815221002127#tbl2>`_.
-        3. Correlating values daily sums of rain gauges to nearest daily gridded rainfall
+        3. Correlating values daily sums of rain gauges to nearest daily gridded rainfall.
-        4. Generating grids using nearest-neighbour interpolation
+        4. Generating grids using nearest-neighbour interpolation.

 .. container:: image-row